 CAPITAL STRUCTURE TO SUPPORT THE ACCELERATED INVESTMENT PROGRAMME

-Net borrowings have increased to R1.6 billion (2016: R1.1 billion) due to the funding required for capex and to settle the purchase consideration of acquisitions exceeding the net cash inflows from operating activities.
-The group remains well within its covenants at year-end, with net borrowings equating to approximately 2.0 times (2016: 1.5 times) EBITDA, while gearing increased to 56% (2016: 41%).
+Net borrowings increased to R1.9 billion (2017: R1.6 billion) due to the funding required for capex and to settle the purchase consideration of acquisitions exceeding the net cash inflows from operating activities.
+The group remains well within its covenants at year-end, with net borrowings equating to approximately 2.0 times (2017: 2.0 times) EBITDA, while gearing increased to 60% (2017: 56%).

-The group's inherently strong organic cash flow, which is expected to increase in line with earnings growth, together with the ability to leverage the balance sheet further, positions the group well to fund its future investment programme and enables it to consider significant additional growth opportunities.
-In this regard, additional banking facilities are currently being put in place to fund the group's investment programme.
-We will remain prudent by keeping a balance between an appropriate level of gearing to leverage improved returns for shareholders while not overextending the group.
+The group's inherently strong organic cash flow, which is expected to increase in line with earnings growth, together with the funding facilities in place, positions the group well to fund its future investment programme and enables it to consider significant additional growth opportunities.